Crucible-team/Crucible/README.md

 <br/>
 <img align="right" src="https://github.com/turanszkij/Wickedengine-gifs/raw/main/videoprojectors.gif" width="320px"/>
 Crucible Engine is an open-source 3D engine with modern graphics.
-Use this as a C++ framework for your graphics projects, a standalone 3D editor, LUA scripting or just for learning.<br/>
+Intended to be a game foundation.<br/>
+Powered by the <a href="https://github.com/turanszkij/WickedEngine">wicked engine</a> as the base.
 This project is hosted on <a href="https://github.com/Crucible-team/Crucible/">GitHub</a>.

 - [Documentation](Content/Documentation/CrucibleEngine-Documentation.md)<br/>